 A transcript is not considered official unless it is issued by AUD.
 Requests for transcripts from The American University in Dubai must be made by filling out an online request form on the Registrar's webpage (www.aud.edu/Registrar/forms.asp).
-The fee for each official transcript is AED20.
+The fee for each official transcript is AED20\.
 The student should allow two to four working days for the processing of transcript requests.
 Students can request special mail services at an additional cost.

 No official transcripts are issued to a student whose file is incomplete.
 Transcript cannot be released to a third party without a Consent to Release Education Records Exception Form signed by the student.
+Transcripts, which are not collected within one calendar year of issuance will be destroyed.

-The university prefers payment by money order, cashier's check or cash.
+\ The university prefers payment by local U.A.E. check, cash or credit card.
 If payment is made by personal check, transcripts will be held for 10 full days or until the check has cleared.